ljw1004/vbspec/vb/expressions.md

 Unlike regular XML, XML document expressions do not support DTDs (Document Type Declarations).
 Also, the encoding attribute, if supplied, will be ignored since the encoding of the Xml literal expression is always the same as the encoding of the source file itself.

-> __Annotation__
-> Although the encoding attribute is ignored, it is still valid attribute in order to maintain the ability to include any valid Xml 1.0 documents in source code.
+__Note.__ Although the encoding attribute is ignored, it is still valid attribute in order to maintain the ability to include any valid Xml 1.0 documents in source code.

 ```antlr
 XMLDocument